wannier-berri/wannier-berri-org/source/exampleFe.rst

 is evaluated from a coarse abinitio grid.

-Next, it is instructive to plot the AHC after each iteration (Fig. `1 <#fig:Fe-ahc>`__).
+Next, it is instructive to plot the AHC after each iteration (:numref:`figFeahc`).
 One can see that already after a few iterations most of the chaotic peaks are removed, and we can get a reasonably sooth curve already starting from a not very dense grid.

+.. _figFeahc:
 .. figure:: imag/figures/Fe-ahc.pdf.svg
-   :alt: Figure 1: AHC of bcc iron after each refinement iteration
    :width: 60%

-   Figure 1: AHC of bcc iron after each refinement iteration
+   AHC of bcc iron after each refinement iteration

 Now we wish to visualize the Berry curvature to see, from which parts of the BZ mostly contribute for the AHC.
 For that purpose we employ the